destroyedlolo/Marcel/Modules/mod_outfile/README.md

 mod_outfile
 ====

-Allow to control external devices exposed as files by Unix kernel.
+Allow the Unix kernel to control external devices exposed as files by the Unix kernel.

 ### Accepted global directives
 none